0xZ0F/DiscordBotTemplate/README.txt

 You need to have Node and NPM installed.
 After that, you need to initialize npm by opening a terminal/command-promt and type "npm init".
 After that, you need to install the Discord api by typing "npm install discord.js --save" in a terminal/command-promt.
-Now what you need to do is create a Discord bot and put it's token in config.json.
+Now what you need to do is create a Discord bot on the Discord developers website (link below) and put it's token in config.json.

 After Setup:
 To start the bot, open a terminal/command-promt in the folder with this bot.
 Then run this command: "node bot.js"